 The Children’s Hope Foundation

-The Children’s Hope Foundation offers free holidays and short breaks for families with children aged 3-17 with special needs The charity’s caravan houses up to eight people and is in Camber Sands, East Sussex.
+The Children’s Hope Foundation offers holidays and short breaks for families with children aged 3-17 with special needs for a nominal charge.
+The charity’s caravan houses up to eight people and is in Camber Sands, East Sussex.

 Tel: 020 7700 6855